Johnw7789/Elektra-Auto-Checkout/README.md

 # Elektra
 ## About This Project
+Note: Checkout modules and Bestbuy login are now deprecated.
+Bestbuy login can be made to work by solving the x-grid and x-grid-b encrypted headers.
+I may update with this functionality in the future but do not have the time currently.

-Elektra is designed to automate the process of inventory checking, and in the case of certain sites, automated checkout.
+Elektra is designed to automate the process of inventory checking ~~~~and in the case of certain sites, login and automated checkout~~~~.

 Elektra does not use any automated browser, all automation is executed through the use of unofficial, public facing APIs.